How to Validate Your Business Idea Before Spending a Penny

 Your goal isn't to find a market with zero competition—it's to understand the competitive landscape and find your unique angle.

-Identify Your Direct and Indirect Competitors
+Identify Direct and Indirect Competitors

 Direct competitors offer the exact solution to the same problem.
 Indirect competitors solve the same problem in different ways—both matter.